 Spinning Crane Kick moves up the priority based on how many targets you’ve tagged with Mark of the Crane.
 See this article to learn how to use it.
-Flying Serpent Kick can be used in place of Blackout Kick for AOE if you don’t need to build stacks in order to allow back-to-back Tiger Palm to generate maximum Chi.
+During Serenity, Damage per Chi is irrelevant, and DPS is more important.

 With the legendary, Hidden Master’s Forbidden Touch, be sure to use Touch of Death a second target within 5s of the first.
 You must use another ability in between the Touch of Death casts so you don’t lose Mastery: Combo Strikes bonus and Hit Combo.